How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 Making a genuine connection with the prospect is the best thing you can do to not sound like a salesperson.
 There’s a real person on the other end of that phone, and you could alienate them from your business by making them feel as though you’re not willing to make a human connection with them.

-Listen to them, and sympathise with their issues.
+Listen to them, and sympathize with their issues.
 Don’t treat them as a ‘job’, but rather as someone you would like to assist.
-That way, you can reallysell yourself as an answer to their problem — you’ve listened first, and then came to them with a solution.
+That way, you can sell your service as an answer to their problem — you’ve listened first, and then come to them with a solution.

 The change of pace will often be refreshing and entice a customer to feel as though they can trust you.

-Listening to your prospect is crucial to capture their attention.
+Listening to your prospect is crucial to capturing and maintaining their attention.
 As said before with mimicry, the real-time feedback that you get from a customer is of utmost importance.

 For example, it would be better to take a more assertive approach to a customer who needs a fast solution.
 This makes sure their needs feel met quickly.

 Customers who aren't sure what they need would benefit more from a relaxed approach, exploring all the options.
-In doing this, by listening you can make sure that you’re asking the best questions you can and make sure your lead is highly satisfied with your service.
+In doing this, by listening you can make sure that you’re asking the best questions you can and make sure your lead is highly satisfied with your service without feeling coerced.

 Myphoner promotes lead nurturing via real connections with real people.